 Gross National Income (GNI) experienced an upward trend for the past five years, consistent with the increase in nominal GDP and net income from abroad.
-In 2022, GNI was TZS 167,281.1 billion up from TZS 153,637.4 billion in 2021 (Table 1.2).
+In 2022, GNI was TZS 167,281.1 billion up from TZ\$ 153,637.4 billion in 2021 (Table 1.2).
 Net national disposable income increased by 10.4 percent to TZS 142,416.4 billion in 2022 compared with the disposable income recorded in the preceding year.
-The increase in GNI indicates economic expansion driven by investments, while growth in net disposable income suggests that the population's overall economic well-being and financial resources have improved.
+The positive trend in GNI indicates economic expansion driven by increased economic activity and investments, while growth in net disposable income suggests that the population's overall economic well-being and financial resources have improved.